The Best Anti-Ageing Serum Unveiled- Dermatologist-Recommended but worth the Price Tag?

 “In a humid country like Singapore, it’s quite unacceptable for most individuals with oily/combination or normal skin-types to lather on a moisturiser cream in the day, as it simply does not look good under makeup, or without, causing a shiny greasy appearance.
 For acne-prone individuals, some of these creams or ointments could even turn out to be comedogenic.
 Enter serums, which are formulated to exclude occlusive moisturising ingredients such as petrolatum/mineral oil, waxes or silicones that keep water from evaporating.
 Anti-oxidant ingredients such as hyaluronic acid, resveratrol, vitamin C derivatives are concentrated and effectively delivered in serums besides having a light-weight feel when applied. ” Hence when you purchase a serum you expect to get the concentrated “real deal”, with higher levels of the active ingredient in a formula without the cheaper traditional moisturising cream ingredients.

 On top of the fact that active ingredients used in serums costs significantly more, the effectiveness of these smaller molecules means that a little product goes a long way, a 30ml bottle could very well last you a few months.

-That makes the Elixir-V™ Total Recovery Serum a dermatologist-formulated product and one of high order at that.
+DR.TWL Dermaceuticals is a That makes the Elixir-V™ Total Recovery Serum a dermatologist-formulated product and one of high order at that.
 It’s commitment to science divorced of fluffy marketing tactics ensures that its product labels speak for itself.